naokazuterada/MarkdownTOC/README.md

 ## Feature

 - Insert Table of Contents depending on headings in document
-- Search headings below cursor position (when you select "Insert TOC" menu)
+- TOC reflects contents from below its position or cursor (when you select "Insert TOC" menu)
 - Auto linking when heading has anchor
 - Refresh contents when file is saving